Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-2024/Day-2/04-Intro-to-NGS-data-analysis-IV.md

 Adapted from [Nakato & Sakata, *Methods*, 2020](https://www.sciencedirect.com/science/article/pii/S1046202320300591)

-After sequencing the enriched regions of DNA and mapping them to a reference genome, we use statistical approaches to model the distribution of reads compared to those of a background sample (e.g. input DNA or IgG IP) in order to identify regions that are truly enriched regions representing real binding sites.
-This process is referred to as **peak calling**.
-Some example ChIP-seq alignments are shown below.
-You can see that the pileups in read density correlate with the called peaks shown in the green annotation tracks.
+In the below example of a ChIP-seq dataset, you can see all the alignments to specific region of chr11 in the mouse genome (reference *mm10*), as well as the peak calls identified by peak called *MACS2*.
+You can clearly see that the pileups in read density correlate with the called peak regions.

 <p align="center">
 <img src="../figures/igv-11.png" title="" alt="context"